Astronaut828/SmartContractResearch/MasterChefV2/README.md

 ### Description

-This research focuses on the MasterChefV2 staking contract, exploring its functionalities, benefits, and potential for templatization.
+This research focuses on the MasterChefV2 staking contract, exploring its functionalities, benefits, and potential for a template creation.
 MasterChefV2 is a staking contract that allows users to stake LP tokens to earn rewards.
 This research aims to understand how MasterChefV2 works, its key features, and how it can be templatized to create a staking contract template.

 ### Table of Contents